 Daniel Green wasn’t like other boys.
 He was small and polite.
 He didn’t like getting dirty or being noisy and he had a driving sense that he would one day do something extremely important.
-Most different of all, he could hear things, unusual things that escaped the notice of most people.
-In the summer he could hear the bees singing softly to themselves as they flitted among his mothers creeping myrtle.
+Now, some might argue that these things did not make Daniel all to different from other boys and they'd be right.
+The thing that made Daniel most different of all, was that he could hear things, unusual things that escaped the notice of most people.
+In the summer he could hear the bees singing softly to themselves as they flitted among his mother's creeping myrtle.
 He could hear the vibrant song of the rainbow and the low bass rumble of the rising sun.
 It took him a long time to learn that he alone could hear these things.

 At two his comments about the sounds of the moonlight were “precious”.
 At four they had become disregarded.
 By six they’d become tiresome to his parents and at eight they were banned.
 He came to grips with that he could hear some things others could not.
 So he kept his complaints about the sun’s noise waking him to himself and for all intents and purposes became a normal boy.
 Well, a more normal boy anyway.
 But he continued to listen to that which he was not supposed to be able to hear.

 So it was not an unusual day when Daniel, on his way to the park, found himself listening to the musical skittering of the sun beams striking the black asphalt, the straining sounds of the lawns growing and the muttering of butterflies.
 Then rather suddenly Daniel caught a strange feeling that he could not quite describe.
 You know it, the tingle in the back of your mind when you walk into a room and know it is not empty when it should be, or when you feel someone staring at you from across a crowded room.
 The little girl from down the street, Hanna who was typically a bundle of noise, both normal and paranormal, had gone silent.